LoganKarstetter/Monday/README.txt

 Frequency Patterns:
 - Every Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday
     - Can use any number of weekdays
-    - Commas, "or", and "and" are not require
+    - Commas, "or", and "and" are not required

 - Every Other Monday
     - Can use any single weekday